 - 3. Go Hiking at Preacher’s Grove

-- 4. Head To The Water For Fishing & Boating Fun on Lake Bemidji State Park
+- 4. Go Fishing or Boating on Lake Bemidji State Park

 - 5. Explore Headwaters Science Center